quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 connection with a connection error of type FRAME_ENCODING_ERROR.

 CLOSE_STREAM frames are ack-eliciting.
-When lost, they MUST be retransmitted, unless another frame that causes a state transition to the Data Sent or Reset Sent State was sent for the same stream (see {{multiple-frames}}).
+When lost, they MUST be retransmitted, unless the stream state has transitioned to "Data Recvd" or "Reset Recvd" due to transmission and acknowledgement of other frames (see {{multiple-frames}}).

 # Closing Streams